spronkoid/popop/README.md

 # autopop

-make a popop cat automatically for any sound file
+make a popop cat or baby automatically for any sound file

 (can be modified to work with any sets of images)